Archive for September 29th, 2009

 Note: The week four NFL lines (sides and totals) from BetUS Sportsbook (100% signup bonus when you click here) are listed at the bottom of this page if you wish to bypass our week four lines breakdown.

 Quick breakdown and early looks at the week 4 NFL lines (which are listed below); Last week was a sportsbook’s nightmare and the chalk-eating public’s dream week.
 The chalk eaters cashed in big (which would mean that the public bettors also cashed), as the favorites were 11-5 over the underdogs this weekend.
 Home dogs were also a horrible 2-5 against the spread on Sunday.
 Don’t expect this to happen again as the oddsmakers are sure to make adjustments to avoid too many covers by the favorites.
 As expected, there are a lot of very large spreads in the week 4 NFL lines.
 Out of the 12 NFL games that have opening spreads on Tuesday, eight of these games have spreads of 6 points or more and five of them have spreads of at least 9 points.
 Week four is definitely not the board you want to look at if you like betting on the favorites.
 However, it’s also not your board if you like betting on home underdogs, as there are only four home dogs out of the 12 NFL games with opening numbers.
 In week three, road teams and home teams were an even 8-8 against the spread.
 Oddsmakers have also been on the ball for the most part with over/unders this year, with an 8-8 split in the first two weeks and 9-7 (in favor of overs) last week.
 The bye weeks will begin in week 4 with Atlanta, Philadelphia, Carolina, and Arizona having the week off.
 In the only week four NFL matchup between two 3-0 teams, the New Orleans Saints are big 6.5 point favorites at home vs. the red hot New York Jets.
 Every other division leader, with the exception of San Francisco, currently holds a 3-0 record and is also favored to win in week 4.
 All of the 0-3 teams, with the exception of Miami and Tennessee, are big underdogs of 6 points or more.
 Tennessee is actually giving 3 points on the road vs. Jacksonville and Miami is getting 3 points at home vs. the Buffalo Bills.
 The Monday Night Football matchup for week 4 features the (3-0) Minnesota Vikings as 3½ point favorites at home vs. the (2-1) Green Bay Packers in what should prove to be an outstanding NFC North showdown.
 Expect a lot more home dogs and underdogs as a whole to cash in week four as favorite/underdog ATS records tend to even out from week to week in the NFL.
-Take a look at the 2009 week four spreads and schedule from top sponsor, BetUS Sportsbook below. nfl 2009 NFL Week 4 Lines; Quick Breakdown
+Take a look at the 2009 week four spreads and schedule from top sponsor, BetUS Sportsbook below.
+NFL Football

 **Click Here For The World’s Greatest Sports Betting System**